Logo

 a) Generate code to use Multi-Threaded DLL (/MD) "C" run-time library;

-b) Provide the same preprocesor defines (WIN32,_CONSOLE,_MBCS);
+b) Provide the same preprocessor defines (WIN32,_CONSOLE,_MBCS);

 c) Remove unnecessary references to GDI, ODBC, and "C" libraries;